tc39/notes/meetings/2016-05/may-24.md

 ARB: ...and its performance generally sucks.

-MS: Lets move on (PTC Performance Concerns, bullet *).
+MLS: Lets move on (PTC Performance Concerns, bullet *).
 We have to swallow loss of perfomance

 EFT: we could not implement the feature with cross realm without API changes.
 Microsoft could not implement this feature with no performance cost.

-MS: Not ability to implement, but how it slows me down.
+MLS: Not ability to implement, but how it slows me down.

 DE: I don't think this will be revisited for much more ES2015 features.
 All have implemented much of these features.
 Some ES2015 Compat things such as TypedArrays need revisiting

-MS: if performance is a reason to re-consider something in the spec, it is not a valid concern.
+MLS: if performance is a reason to re-consider something in the spec, it is not a valid concern.

 YK: PTC is targets at making a power-user pattern more ergonomic, and it actually makes it slower is a serious concern.